DopplerHQ/python-doppler-env/README.md

 pip install doppler-env
 ```

-3. On the command line or in your editor, set the environment variable `DOPPLER_ENV` to trigger injecting secrets as environment variables:
+3. Define the `DOPPLER_ENV` environment variable in your IDE, editor, or terminal:

 ```sh
 export DOPPLER_ENV=1
 ```

-4. Run or debug your application as per normal:
+4. Run or debug your application in your IDE, editor, or terminal:

 ```sh
 python src/app.py
 ```

+## Acknowledgements

+This approach to injecting environment variables was inspired by [patch-env](https://github.com/caricalabs/patch-env) and customized to be Doppler specific.

+## Issues

+For any bug reports, issues, or enhancements, please [create a repository issue](https://github.com/DopplerHQ/python-doppler-env/issues/new).

+## Support

+Paid subscribers can use in-product support while those on Doppler's free community plan can receive help in our [Community forum](https://community.doppler.com/).